typestruck/merochat/README.md

 ### Random

-* User profiles start off as auto generated, i.e., name, bio, avatar, etc are picked by [3000](https://github.com/melanchat/3000)
+* User profiles start off as auto generated, i.e., name, bio, avatar, etc are picked by the app

 * Users to chat with are suggested by the app - besides skipping suggestions, it is not possible to search or filter potential new chats